edgedb/rfcs/text/1000-migrations.rst

 point in the migration history, possibly reversing migrations that have already been applied.

-The ``edgedb migration-status`` command is used to show the current migration
+The ``edgedb show-status`` command is used to show the current migration
 state: whether all recorded migrations have been applied on the server, and whether there are untracked changes in the local schema that require a new migration.